Elliot Edward Maaser

 Leading up to the Birth

+was in my head constantly.
 So on Dec.
 15th, three days before my winter break started, I stopped working at the recommendation of DeAna, our midwife.
 She didn’t want me going into a long hard labor after working all day.
 (After 36 hours with Ruby’s birth, I was preparing for a long and hard labor.)
 Scott also stopped working, and we began a blissful second honeymoon together.
-We saw our due date, December 18th, come and go.
+We saw my due date, December 18th, come and go.
 Because we were worried about a premature labor, we had been ready months ago, but every day seemed to bring “one more thing” that just HAD to get done before the birth.
 One of the first things we did is move our bedroom upstairs with the help of our friends Mark and Jessica.

 But there was just ONE teeny tiny thing weighing on my mind….WHEN AM I GOING TO HAVE THIS BABY?!?!?!?!
 The pregnancy had been wonderful and fairly easy, but as I watched myself go one day overdue, then two, three, four…up to nine days overdue, it just became too much to bear.
 I was having trouble sleeping, my back was hurting, and I was just getting sick and tired of being pregnant.

 I was also really anxious about the labor.
 The baby had been presenting itself in a posterior position (which makes for a really long and painful back labor…often times the baby will get stuck and a c-section will be needed) and we tried countless times to get it to rotate only to have it move back again.
-Also, I remembered what it felt like with Ruby and I just didn’t know if I would have the strength to go through that much pain again…and for so long.
+Also, I remembered what it felt like with Ruby, and I just didn’t know if I would have the strength to go through that much pain again…and for so long.
 (Prelabor with Ruby lasted about 27 hours.
 Active labor, transition, and delivery were about another 9 hours.)
 I just wanted to get things going and be done with it so that I could stop worrying.